apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Seven Baffling Apple Design Decisions**
+**‘Been a long time since I felt that way’: Sexually transmitted infection numbers provide new hope**

-You can read more about it [here](https://lifehacker.com/tech/seven-baffling-apple-design-decisions).
+You can read more about it [here](https://www.politico.com/news/2024/11/12/sti-progress-backsliding-trump-00188995).

 ## Requirements
 - Python 3.8